Jucys-Murphy Elements and Unitary Matrix Integrals: Top class coefficients of

 so that, by Proposition \ref{prop:SumRC},

 \end{proof}

-\begin{remark} For the double covering $\widetilde{S}_n$ of the symmetric group, a result similar to Theorem \ref{thm:JM} was recently obtained by Tysse and Wang \cite{TW}.
-They deal with $e_k(M_1^2,\dots,M_n^2)$, where the $M_i$ are elements of the spin group algebra of $\widetilde{S}_n$ called \emph{odd Jucys-Murphy elements}. \end{remark}
+\emph{Remark}: For the double covering $\widetilde{\S}(n)$ of the symmetric group, a result similar to Theorem \ref{cor:complete} was obtained by Tysse and Wang \cite{TW}.
+They deal with $e_k(M_1^2,\dots,M_n^2)$, where the $M_i$ are elements of the spin group algebra of $\widetilde{\S}(n)$ called \emph{odd Jucys-Murphy elements}.

-Theorem \ref{thm:JM} was first obtained by Murray \cite[Corollary 6.4]{Murray} in the framework of the Farahat-Higman algebra, and independently rediscovered by the second author \cite{Novak:BCP} via Collins' work \cite{Collins} on unitary matrix integrals.
+Corollary \ref{cor:complete} was first obtained by Murray \cite[Corollary 6.4]{Murray} in the framework of the Farahat-Higman algebra, and independently rediscovered by the second author \cite{Novak:BC} via Collins' work \cite{Collins} on unitary matrix integrals.
 The proof given here is different from either of these, and is completely combinatorial.
-When combined with Corollary \ref{cor:expansionFinal}, this yields a transparent combinatorial proof of the first order asymptotics \eqref{firstOrder} of correlation functions.
+In fact, when combined with the $1/N$ expansion \eqref{eqn:fundamental} obtained in \cite{Novak:BC}, it yields an elementary and transparent proof of the first order asymptotics \eqref{eqn:Asymptotics} of the basic inner products $\langle u_{11} \dots u_{nn},u_{1\pi(1)} \dots u_{n\pi(n)} \rangle_N$.